 About Rideout Health

-Rideout Health is a non-profit community-based system comprised of two acute-care, not-for-profit hospitals: Rideout Memorial Hospital, and Fremont Medical Center; the Heart Center at Rideout; the Cancer Center affiliated with UC Davis Medical Center; outpatient clinics and a host of ancillary services including: senior living services; home health; hospice and durable medical equipment; located throughout Yuba, Sutter and Nevada Counties.
+Rideout Health is a non-profit community-based system comprised of the Rideout Regional Medical Center, an acute care hospital; the Heart Center at Rideout; the Cancer Center affiliated with UC Davis Medical Center; outpatient clinics and a host of ancillary services including: senior living services located throughout Yuba and Sutter Counties.

 What does not-for-profit mean?

 Rideout Health is a not-for-profit organization.
 We believe that not-for-profit healthcare is in the best interest of the community.
 Our not-for-profit designation keeps focus on the community, not on a group of shareholders who want to make a profit on our services.
 This makes our mission - to provide compassionate and superior healthcare to everyone in our community and region - a real commitment.